floington500/Dotfiles/README.md

-# Dotfiles

-A place for me to store Linux configuration files.

 ## Usage

-To use any of these configurations, just clone the repo and create a symbolic link from the designated folder or file which has the configuration you need.

-Copying and pasting sections is also perfectly fine.
+Create a symbolic link where you need the configuration file.

+Look up for inspiration, and down in desperation.